kata-containers/www.katacontainers.io/src/pages/community/index.md

 ## Collaborate

-Meet the team and collaborate with us at the [Open Infrastructure Summit](https://www.openstack.org/summit/) and the [PTG](https://openstack.org/ptg).
+Meet the team and collaborate with us at the [OpenInfra Summit](https://openinfra.dev/summit/) and the [PTG](https://openinfra.dev/ptg).

 - - -